 Projector Screens

-Once you buy a projector, you’ll need to find a suitable projector screen that works best with your room size, ambient light, and projector luminosity, to optimize the picture quality for an enhanced visual experience.
+Buy a projector, and you’ll need the right projector screen that works best with your room size, ambient light, and projector luminosity (brightness), to optimize the picture for an enhanced visual experience.
+We hope the information here will help you make the best projector screen related decisions.
+Check out our latest Projector Screen Reviews below.

 Choosing the Right Projector Screen

 Ambient light, room size, and projector specifications, determine the type of projector screen that will work best for your needs.
-You can choose from a front projection screen - wall mounted or portable - to a fancy rear projection screen that manual or electric versions.
-If you are in a classroom, mounting the projector screen over the front whiteboard, would work best.
-A home theater system would also require mounting, however business projector systems are used for presentations, etc., that require more portability.
+You can choose from a front projection screen - wall mounted or portable, manual or motorized, or fixed wall screens, or even (uncommon except in very expensive setups, a fancy rear projection screen.
+If you are in a classroom, mounting the projector screen over the front whiteboard, typically works best.
+Most home theater projectors are ceiling or wall mounted, some are "table top".
+How far back you mount, how wide a "cone" your audience sits in around the screen are factors in screen selection.
+Business projector systems are most used for presentations, etc., that require more portability, including, sometimes a fast setup projection screen.

 Tensioned or Non-tensioned Manual Projector Screens